ryanabest/data-structures/final/READMEs/aa.md

   + That hierarchy is adequately portrayed in the text design of the side panel
   + The closing of the side panel to unselect the current location is intuitive
 + Add color legend for map markers
-+ Add time color scheme (darker markers have meetings happening sooner) and allow users to switch color scheme is being applied
++ Add time color scheme (darker markers have meetings happening sooner) and allow users to change which color scheme is being applied